encode/apistar/README.md

 Validates list or tuple input.
 A subclass of `list`.

-* `items` - A schema or type or a list of schemas or types.
+* `items` - A typesystem or type or a list of typesystems or types.
-* `additional_items` - Whether additional items past the end of the listed schema types are permitted.
+* `additional_items` - Whether additional items past the end of the listed typesystem types are permitted.
 * `min_items` - The minimum number of items the array must contain.
 * `max_items` - The maximum number of items the array must contain.
 * `unique_items` - Whether repeated items are permitted in the array.